Cypresses (Les Cyprès)

 The monumentality and free style of this drawing, made after a painting of the same subject (now at the Metropolitan Museum of Art), place it among the artist's finest works on paper.

-Reed pen, graphite, quill, and brown and black ink on wove Latune et Cie Balcons paper
+Brown ink and graphite on wove Latune et Cie Balcons paper

 24 3/8 x 18 5/8 in.
 (61.9 x 47.3 cm)